 Chloris or Flora was the wife of Zephyr.
 When his wife found out about this romantic encounter, she banished the nymph from her court and finally transformed her into a flower bearing the name Anemone.

 Zephyr ends up losing interest in Anemone as a flower preferring her as a nymph.
 However, Boreas another wind god (North Wind) represented the winter winds.
 He fell in love with her despite her being a flower.

 He tried in vain to woo her but Anemone was not at all interested in him.
 An angry Boreas blows on her petals every spring.

 Aphrodite and Adonis

 Anemone was also a devotee of Aphrodite the goddess of love or Venus.
 This connects her to the tragic story of Aphrodite and Adonis.

-He would then spend autumn and winters with Persephone while spending spring and summer with Aphrodite.
+Adonis would then spend autumn and winter with Persephone while spending spring and summer with Aphrodite.

-Adonis became a great hunter and enjoyed risky sports.
+He became a skilled hunter and enjoyed risky sports.
 One day he attacked a wild boar which then buried its tusk in his side.
 Aphrodite rushed to her lover but all her tears couldn’t save him.
 He died in her arms but with her magic the blood pouring from him transformed into Anemones.